arista-netdevops-community/avd-extended-workshop/marp_slides.md

     - item3
     ```

-- Sequences can be defined in a single line as well:
+- Sequences can be defined in a single line as well and used in conjunction with mappings:

   ```yaml
   values: [ value1, value2, value3 ]